 Another ingredient that aids in achieving a dark and moody look is if your walls, floor, and furniture comprise of darker colors.
 We’re talking brown, maroon, forest green, dark gray, black, eggplant, navy blue.

-Darker colors will help set the mood and prevent light from bouncing back onto your subject.
+Darker colors will help set the mood and prevent light from reflecting back onto your subject.

 Can it work if they’re not dark?